 On April 1st, 2016, we moved into our first premises, 2500sq/ft of office, lab and manufacturing space.
 Our equipment was retrieved from storage and FMS was go!
 FMS exhibited at our first ever trade show (MEDICA in Germany) and it all started to feel very real.
 We began pulling in small pieces of bespoke work (mainly electrode production) and the sound of our drying tunnel became music to our ears, as the drone of the dryer meant revenue generation.

-2017 seen us grow the team to 5, win a SMART grant and investing the first of our profits in upgraded screen printing, drying and converting equipment.
-Our customer base was growing nicely, and our network of established contacts was really helping us.
+2017 seen the team grow to 5, win a SMART grant, and invest the first of our profits in upgraded screen printing, drying, and converting equipment.
+Our customer base was growing nicely, and our network of established contacts helped us considerably.
 When it comes to contracting, reputation is everything.
 Point of care (POC) diagnostics is a small industry and relationships are not to be taken lightly.

-The business continued to gain traction and within a short time we started to run out of space.
+The business continued to gain traction and within a short time we started to run out of space (a nice problem to have!).
 To deal with our space issue we embarked on our first expansion in 2018, effectively doubling our lab and manufacturing space and allowing us to service new clients from North America and Europe.

 Up until this stage, FMS was predominately an engineering and manufacturing business.
 However, in 2020 that was about to change.
 We secured some grant funding to help us build a highly competent scientific group.
 Despite a world pandemic, the R&D side of the business began to flourish.
 Our second expansion took place, providing us with the ability to manufacture reagents in bulk scale.
 We secured a long-term contract with an exciting client – becoming their primary partner for full assay development.